rainbowdashlabs/sql-java/docs/02/datatypes/mariadb_mysql.md

 Java: Integer, Long

 The integer in MariaDB are divided into several sizes.
 They will require different disk space depending on the size you choose.
-Choose your integer type based on the maximum or minimum size you expect the values to be.
+Choose your integer type based on the maximum and minimum size you expect the values to be.

 - TINYINT: Between -128 and 127 - [MariaDB](https://mariadb.com/kb/en/tinyint/)
   | [MySQL](https://dev.mysql.com/doc/refman/8.0/en/integer-types.html)